Sparse data-driven quadrature rules via $\ell^p$-quasi-norm minimization: From -pseudo-norm to -quasi-norm minimization problem

 In order to adapt the \verb|FOCUSS| algorithm to our problem, the original version needs to ensure the non negativity of the integration weights.
 As already discussed in \cite{p5}, a solution consists in introducing a relaxation step that is performed after each iteration.\\ In practice, this consists in finding $\alpha_k\in(0,1)$ such that

-We start from an initial guess with all positive entries and then at every iteration $k$ we check that each entry is still positive.
-If not, we determine the new solution of step $k$ according to the condition expressed in (\ref{3.1}).\\ At each iteration $k$ of \verb|FOCUSS| we have to compute the pseudoinverse of the matrix $AW_k$, where $A$ is as defined in (\ref{eq14}) and $W_k$ is the diagonal matrix of weights.
-This step requires the solution $[AW_k(AW_k)^{T}]c=b$, that is a full linear system of size $\mathcal{R}\times \mathcal{R}$, thus the computational cost is given by the matrix multiplication plus the solution of the system, that is, $2\mathcal{N}\mathcal{R}^2+\frac{\mathcal{R}^3}{6}\approx O(\mathcal{N}\mathcal{R}^2)$.
-A way to compute the solution associated with the pseudoinverse is given by the truncated singular values decomposition; if $[U_k,S_k,V_k]=\text{svd}(AW_k)$ then it can be shown that
+We start from an initial guess with all positive entries, for instance the full order quadrature rule, and then at every iteration $k$ we check that each entry is still positive.
+If not, we determine the new solution of step $k$ according to the condition expressed in (\ref{3.1}).\\ At each iteration $k+1$ of \verb|FOCUSS|, the pseudoinverse of the matrix $AW_k$ needs to be computed.
+Here, $A$ is a matrix of $\mathcal{R}$ rows, with $\mathcal{R}\ll\mathcal{N}$, and $W_k$ is the diagonal matrix of weights.
+This step requires the solution of the linear system $[AW_k(AW_k)^{T}]c=b$, for which the size of the coefficient matrix is $\mathcal{R}\times \mathcal{R}$.
+Thus the computational cost is given by the matrix multiplication plus the solution of the system, that is, $2\mathcal{N}\mathcal{R}^2+\frac{\mathcal{R}^3}{6}\approx \rm{O}(\mathcal{N}\mathcal{R}^2)$.
+A way to compute the solution associated with the pseudoinverse is given by the truncated singular values decomposition.
+If $[U_k,S_k,V_k]=\text{svd}(AW_k)$ then it can be shown that

-Note that the computational cost of SVD is of the order $O(\mathcal{N}\mathcal{R}^2)$.\\ We recall that our aim is to solve the Tikhonov regularization problem.
-Therefore our solution at step $k$ is given by (\ref{eq1.11}), for which we know the singular values decomposition of $AW_k$ and we obtain
+where $<\cdot,\cdot>$ denotes the Euclidean inner product and * stands for the component wise product of two vectors of same size.
+Note that the computational cost of SVD by direct algorithms is of the order $\rm{O}(\mathcal{N}\mathcal{R}^2)$.\\ We recall that our aim is to solve the Tikhonov regularization problem.
+Therefore our solution at step $k+1$ is given by (\ref{eq1.11}), for which we know the singular values decomposition of $AW_k$ and we obtain

-The key point is the control of the residual at each iteration $k$, that is:
+The key point is the control of the residual at each iteration $k+1$, that is:

 Once one has the SVD decomposition of $AW_k$ the evaluation of the norm of the residual is immediate, indeed